 - Listening to over 4,100 older people in rural areas and embracing their ideas, big and small

-- Helping new community groups get started and existing ones keep going
+- Helping new community groups get started and existing ones keep going, through COVID and beyond

 - Contributing to policy making to ensure long-lasting national impact

 - Bringing people together in a network of connected communities across the UK